 The hands-on, interactive Reimagining School Readiness workshop, led by ORTR trainers and State Library of Ohio staff, introduces library workers to the research, practical implications, and resources offered in the toolkit.
-The workshop will be offered twice in spring 2022.
-Registration is currently open for this workshop:
+Registration is currently open for this online workshop:

 Reimagining School Readiness Workshop

 Thursday, June 16, 10:00 am - 3:00 pm (with a lunch break)